-If you get excited to know about mysterious places and the scientific facts, myths, and controversies behind their existence then you must visit this incredible, ancient, world famous mysterious "Kailas Temple" of lord Siva located in the cave no. 16 of Ellora, Aurangabad, India.
+If you get excited to know about mysterious places and the scientific facts and myths then you must visit this incredible, ancient, world famous mysterious "Kailas Temple" of lord Siva located in the cave no. 16 of Ellora, Aurangabad, India.

 Location : Aurangabad, Maharashtra

 Distance : 235 Km from Pune